Start Here

 Change this habit.

-Make this choice.
+Make that choice.

 Push harder here.

-If effort doesn’t seem to lead anywhere, it becomes hard to sustain.
+When responsibility feels pointless, you tend to avoid it.
+When difficulty feels meaningless, you step back.
+When effort doesn’t seem to lead anywhere, it becomes hard to sustain.

-How Change Actually Develops
+How Change Happens

 Growth begins when new demands exceed your current capacity.
 That gap creates pressure.
 How you respond determines what you become capable of next.